Table of Contents[Hide][Show]

 Genre : Action-adventure

 If history tells us anything, it’s that people love a FromSoftware game.
 Sekiro: Shadows Die Twice might not be as terribly difficult as the Souls titles, but that doesn’t make it a cakewalk–players take on the role of a shinobi who discovers that his lord was kidnapped, and who loses his arm in the process of handling this terrible news.
 Stealth can mean the difference between life and death, and swapping out different weapons and gadgets in place of the protagonist’s arm can help take down even the most difficult baddies.
 Forget character creation screens and class choices.
 Just wield your blade.

 Release Date: March 30, 2020

-Mount & Blade II: Bannerlord, is a prequel to the first installment, taking place a couple of hundred years earlier.
+Mount & Blade II: Bannerlord is a prequel to the first installment, taking place a couple of hundred years earlier.
 Much like the last installment, you can expect everything from siege gameplay, working with an economy, to even crafting weapons.
-Likewise, there is a modding engine already planned to allow players to create their unique content for others to enjoy.
-Just like the first installment, this is a medieval setting game where battles take place with swords and shields.
-Mount your steed and gallop into the chaos as iron clashes against each other and arrows fly through the crowds.
+Likewise, there is a modding engine to allow players to create their unique content for others to enjoy.
+Battles take place with swords and shields in this medieval title.
+Mount your steed and gallop into chaos as iron clashes against iron and arrows fly through the air.